Let’s face it: There are a lot of superficial benefits to having a slightly darker yet glowing skin complexion:

 I already know the answer to the question because I’ve personally done it myself.

-And the way to do it is through the therapeutic peptide known as Melanotan 2.
+And the way to do it is by using the Melanotan 2 peptide.

 What is Melanotan 2?